Instant long term care insurance quotes.

 With that in mind, long term care coverage can provide you with both options and peace of mind.

-Although a long term care insurance policy can offer you protection and peace of mind from the high cost of care, there are some areas where this type of insurance may not provide coverage, such as:
+Although a LTC policy can offer you protection and peace of mind from the high cost of care, there are some areas where this type of insurance may not provide coverage, such as:

 - Surgical procedures